deinJoni/artemis-hr-app/README.md

 Artemis is a workforce experience sandbox that brings onboarding, people operations, goal tracking, and time management into a single monorepo.
 The repository packages a production-ready React application, a typed Hono API, a shared schema library, and Supabase infrastructure so you can iterate quickly without trading off safety.

+## Open TODOs

+- Add LangChain and supporting tools to the Hono backend so authenticated web users can chat with the AI service.
+- Introduce an MCP server in `packages/shared` derived from the OpenAPI surface and existing Zora schema.

 ## Architecture at a Glance

 - `apps/frontend` — React Router 7 + Tailwind 4 experience layer with auth, dashboards, and management flows.